+What is an Institutional Review Board?
 An Institutional Review Board (IRB) is a committee that evaluates the potential physical and/or psychological risks of research involving humans.
 An IRB at the school or ISEF Affiliated Fair level must consist of a minimum of three members, which must include:

-- a school administrator (preferably, a principal or vice principal),
+a school administrator (preferably, a principal or vice principal),

 and one of the following who is knowledgeable and capable of evaluating the physical and/or psychological risk involved in a given study: a medical doctor, physician’s assistant, registered nurse, psychiatrist, psychologist, licensed social worker, or licensed clinical professional counselor.